srikanth235/privy/README.md

 Please set the following options in the **settings** for Privy extension.

-- **privy.model**: Select the LLM that you want to use.
-Supports Mistral and CodeLLama.
-Experimental support for GPT-3.5-Turbo and GPT-4.
-- **privy.provider**: Pick the platform that is being used for running LLMs locally.
+- **privy.provider**(`required`): Pick the platform that is being used for running LLMs locally.
 There is support for using OpenAI, but this will affect the privacy aspects of the solution.
 The default is `Ollama`.
-- **privy.providerUrl**: The URL of the platform that is being used for running LLMs locally.
+- **privy.providerUrl**(`required`): The URL of the platform that is being used for running LLMs locally.
 The default is `http://localhost:11434`.
+- **privy.model**: Select the LLM that you want to use.
+Currently, supports Mistral and CodeLLama.
+If you want to use other LLMs, please select `custom` and configure `privy.customModel` accordingly.
+- **privy.customModel**: If you want to pick any other models running on your Ollama, please input their name.

 # Features